rhoni-team/CrestedMyna/README.md

 # Notes

-1. You are going to see the django welcome page.
+1. You are going to see the home page.